freeCodeCamp/freeCodeCamp/guide/english/react/why-react/index.md

 ---
 title: Why React
 ---
-## Why React.js?
+## Why React?

 ### Simplicity
-React.js is not a full fledged Javascript framework like Angular.js or other popular frontend frameworks.
-Instead, React.js is a JavaScript library that acts as the 'V' in MVC (Model View Controller).
+React is not a full fledged Javascript framework like Angular.js or other popular frontend frameworks.
+Instead, React is a JavaScript library that acts as the 'V' in MVC (Model View Controller).
 It is simply a view engine that can be dropped in and used with a plethora of other tools for the data and model part of MVC (most popularly Redux and Node.js).

 ### Performance